Kate Barrington / Cats.com

 In 2011, potential salmonella contamination prompted the recall of a limited supply of Primal’s Feline Chicken & Salmon Formula food.

-What Kinds Of Cat Food Does Primal Offer?
+What Kinds of Cat Food Does Primal Offer?

 The Primal cat food lineup includes raw frozen nuggets, raw frozen nibbles, and freeze-dried nuggets.
 All of their recipes are meat-centric, featuring minimally-processed meat, bones, and organs alongside a smattering of fruits, vegetables, and supplements.